MultiCraft/repixture/mods/rp_mobs/API.md

 1. The wielded item is in `capture_chances`
 2. The random capture chance succeeds
 3. The mob is tamed _or_ `force_take` is `true`
+4. The mob is not a child

 If successful, `capturer` will get the mob in item form and it will wear out the wielded tool (exception: no wear in Creative Mode). `capturer` might receive a message.
+If the mob was horny, the mob will stop being horny.

+The created mob item stores the internal mob state and HP so it will be restored when the mob is being placed again.

 Parameters: